 Meet the Land Buy-Back Program Advisors Dedicated to Tribal Relations

-The Land Buy-Back Program for Tribal Nations (Buy-Back Program) will work closely with tribes to efficiently and effectively achieve tribal land consolidation goals.
+The Land Buy-Back Program for Tribal Nations (Buy-Back Program) works closely with tribes to efficiently and effectively achieve tribal land consolidation goals.
 It is critical that the Buy-Back Program and tribal leaders work together to ensure that landowners are made aware of the opportunity to sell their interests for the benefit of tribal communities.

 Katherin (Katy) Grounds spent more than two years as an attorney with the Navajo Nation prior to joining the Buy-Back Program.
 As counsel in the Navajo Nation Department of Justice's Natural Resources Unit, Ms. Grounds provided legal advice and representation to the Departments of Minerals, Land, Agriculture, Parks & Recreation, and the Abandoned Mine Lands Program.
 Prior to that, she served in the Office of Legislative Counsel.
 Ms. Grounds completed a Bachelor of Arts at Dartmouth College and holds a Juris Doctor, as well as a certificate in Indigenous Peoples Law & Policy, from the University of Arizona College of Law.
 Ms. Grounds is a member of the Navajo Nation and a descendant of the Yuchi-Creek and Seminole Tribes.